-Webinars, forum discussions, and supplemental material include useful information and are recommended for review; however, the written examination will not draw on these materials.
+Pre and post course webinars, forum discussions, and supplemental material include useful information and are recommended for review; however, the written examination will not draw on these materials.

-The Written Exam is administered by Pearson Professional Centers, which has about 200 locations around the United States.
-Nearly everyone in the United States should live within a few hours’ drive of a testing location.
-Pearson Professional Centers are also available internationally.
-The Exam must be taken in person and identification will be verified at the Center.
+The Exam may be taken either in person or remotely.
 You will receive all the information you need prior to taking the exam in your testing cohort materials.
 No additional charge will be incurred by the Candidate, as it is rolled into the Written Exam fee.
 For more information on our IFMCP certification process and requirements, click here.

-- Who has/had chronic complaints;
+- Who has/had chronic complaints

-- For whom you have collected sufficient information on follow-up visits to present a full case.
+- For whom you have collected sufficient information on follow-up visits to present a full case

 The case report submission process is a structured PDF template that is based on the Functional Medicine Matrix and following the GOTOIT framework.
 Candidates receive access to the Case Report Template upon payment of the $800 case report fee and verification of eligibility for the IFMCP written exam.
 Candidates enter assessment, treatment, and outcomes information into a personalized assigned template.

 To maintain certification:

-- Hold current IFM Membership.
+- Hold a current IFM Membership

 To renew certification: